Kojo Baffoe: Early life

 Kojo was born 10 April 1972 in Munich, Germany to a Ghanaian father and German mother.
-His father, Frank Baffoe was a business man and diplomat based in Lesotho.
+His father, Frank Baffoe was a businessman and diplomat based in Lesotho.
 He grew up in Maseru, Lesotho, where he finished his schooling at Machabeng High School in 1990.
 He then spent the following year as an exchange student back in his country of birth.
-In 1992 he moved to Durban, KwaZulu-Natal, South Africa to study for a Bachelor of Commerce degree at the University of KwaZulu-Natal, after which he moved back to Lesotho and was part of numerous family-run business ventures.
+In 1992, he moved to Durban, KwaZulu-Natal, South Africa, to study for a Bachelor of Commerce degree at the University of KwaZulu-Natal, after which he moved back to Lesotho and was part of numerous family-run business ventures.

 Back to South Africa

-In the early 2000s Kojo came back to South Africa and consulted on various ventures and businesses; he then founded Baffoe Kakana (Baka) IT Consulting and later Monstafunk Productions.
-He then went on to work as a producer on Making Moves (which won a Golden Horn for Best Educational Programme at the SAFTAs), Content Producer on Zwahashu, Afro Café, Zooming in on Men.
+In the early 2000s, Baffoe returned to South Africa and consulted on various ventures and businesses; he then founded Baffoe Kakana (Baka) IT Consulting and later Monstafunk Productions.
+He went on to work as a producer on Making Moves (which won a Golden Horn for Best Educational Programme at the SAFTAs), Content Producer on Zwahashu, Afro Café, Zooming in on Men.

 Poetry

-Kojo's first attempts at poetry were at the Jungle Connection in 1999 in Doornfontein, Johannesburg which is where he started to learn the craft of performance and not just "getting onto stages and mumbling poetry" or "merely just reciting of words" as he puts it.
+Baffoe's first attempts at poetry were at the Jungle Connection in 1999 in Doornfontein, Johannesburg, where he started to learn the craft of performance, rather than just "getting onto stages and mumbling poetry" or "merely just reciting of words", as he puts it.